shesha-io/docs.shesha/docs/front-end-basics/how-to-guides/create-custom-pages.md

 ![Image](./images/customPage2.png)

-> **Note:** This implementation is done by Next.js, and there is a direct dependency on Next.js.
-The handling of the pages and folder structure is all done by Next.js.
-If Next.js is not available in the packages, this feature would not work.
 Figure 2 shows a snippet of code that will be added in the `index.tsx` page.
 If a consistent layout is required, it can be set using `Page.getLayout` as seen in the illustration below.

 ![Image](./images/customPage1.png)